 Animal health products undergo years of testing and trials to meet stringent government requirements before being approved for use.

-West Nile virus is a serious infection that can affect both people and horses.
-Highly effective vaccines have been developed to protect horses against the virus which is aiding in the development of a human vaccine.
+West Nile virus can affect both people and horses.
+Highly effective horse vaccines have been developed which are aiding in the development of a human vaccine.

-Through better nutrition, improved health and genetics 40% less water is used to raise a pig to market and each pound of beef produced today uses 30 percent less land, 20 percent less feed, and 14 percent less water than in 1997.
+Through better nutrition, improved health and genetics each pound of beef produced today uses 30% less land, 20% less feed and 14% less water than in 1997.

 Whether produced organically or conventionally, our food is equally healthy and safe to eat.

-Food safety programs both on the farm and at the food processor help identify critical control points where food safety could be at risk.
-Steps to manage that risk are taken, documented and validated by independent auditors.
+Food safety programs, both on the farm and at the food processor, help identify critical control points where food safety could be at risk.
+Identified risks are managed, documented and validated by independent auditors.